 How Can I Automate the Review of a SOC Report?

 We get it, you’re busy and often do not have time to thoroughly review a SOC report.
 While Security professionals are often the individuals responsible for reviewing these reports, this process is not what they were trained for, nor should they have to prioritize these reviews over more pressing cybersecurity tasks.
 Thankfully there is a solution for this.
-Stern Security’s Velocity product has automated this entire SOC review process.
+Stern Security’s Velocity product has automated this entire SOC 2 report review process.
 Instead of spending an hour reviewing the 100+ page report, Velocity analyzes it for you, outputs a summary, and highlights any areas of concern.
 This is why Velocity is often called “A CISOs Best Friend”.
 Velocity helps security professionals utilize their time much more efficiently.
 Sign up for Velocity and start automating these SOC report reviews today.

 Conclusion